-Final Draft “Where Do We Go From Here” Session
+Workshop “Where Do We Go From Here” Session

 Session Focus:

 This session focuses on obtaining perspectives and input from invited guests on the body of work performed (analytical, sampling, and data analysis) and any insights they may have about additional data collection and analysis that would assist with future source identification and reduction efforts.
 In addition, the session focuses on identifying potential next steps for the SRRTTF to take regarding the analysis of data generated during the August 2014 sampling event, the collection and analysis of additional field samples, and source identification and reduction actions.